6 min read Updated 18 May 2026

 Break the insomnia cycle

 No screens 1 hour before bed.
 No gambling apps on the phone.
-Fixed sleep schedule.
+A fixed sleep schedule.
 Exhaustion fuels bad decisions — protecting your sleep protects your recovery.

 4